zongconsult/VB.NET-APPS/README.md

 Note: Simple Store v2.2 require crytal report runtime to run the reporting system embeded in the software Find link here:

+Some of these Apps were developed using MS Access Database and required access database engine (2010) to run

 Other Projects developed Includes